Dom Pérignon Vintage 2010 Champagne – ReserveBar

 It is also known for its partnerships with celebrities to launch their alcohol brands, including Bruno Mars, Ryan Reynolds, Bob Dylan, Breaking Bad stars Aaron Paul and Bryan Cranston, and George Clooney, among others.

-Vintage, in winemaking, is the process of picking grapes and creating the finished product—wine.
+In winemaking, vintage is the process of picking grapes to create wine.
 A vintage wine is one made from grapes that were all, or primarily, grown and harvested in a single specified year.
 In certain wines, it can denote quality, as in Port wine, where Port houses make and declare vintage Port in their best years.
 From this tradition, a common, though not strictly correct, usage applies the term to any wine that is perceived to be particularly old or of a particularly high quality.

 Most countries allow a vintage wine to include a portion of wine that is not from the year denoted on the label.
 In Chile and South Africa, the requirement is 75% same-year content for vintage-dated wine.
 In Australia, New Zealand, and the member states of the European Union, the requirement is 85%.
 In the United States, the requirement is 85%, unless the wine is designated with an AVA, (e.g., Napa Valley), in which case it is 95%.
 Technically, the 85% rule in the United States applies equally to imports, but there are difficulties in enforcing the regulation.